dcajasn/Riskfolio-Lib/README.md

 ## Description

-Riskfolio-Lib is a library for making quantitative strategic asset allocation or portfolio optimization in Python made in Peru &#x1F1F5;&#x1F1EA;.
+Riskfolio-Lib is a library for making __Portfolio Optimization in Python__ made in Peru &#x1F1F5;&#x1F1EA;.
 Its objective is to help students, academics and practitioners to build investment portfolios based on mathematically complex models with low effort.
 It is built on top of
 [CVXPY](https://www.cvxpy.org/) and closely integrated with [Pandas](https://pandas.pydata.org/) data structures.